Able disabled: Awards for innovators, role models

 Rwit Ghosh, New Delhi

-It is all of 19 years but the NCPEDP-Mindtree Helen Keller Awards haven’t lost any of their freshness in highlighting the work of individuals, companies and institutions that improve the lives of people with disabilities.
+It is all of 19 years but the NCPEDP-Mindtree Helen Keller Awards of 2018 haven’t lost any of their freshness in highlighting the work of individuals, companies and institutions that improve the lives of people with disabilities.

 The annual ceremony is always full of enthusiasm and positive energy.
 This year was no different though it was tinged with sadness being the first after the passing of Javed Abidi, founder of the National Centre for Promotion of Employment for Disabled People (NCPEDP).

 The chief guest this year was Dr Satyapal Singh, Union minister for human resource development (HRD).
 He said just one percent of people with disability get to go to school.
 The Rights of Persons with Disabilities Act, 2016, reserves four percent of seats in higher education institutes for persons with disability.
 The central government has gone a notch higher and is providing five percent reservation for the disabled in higher education institutes like the IITs and IIMs.